oemueller/twitter-export/README.md

   userId: xxx,
   transactionId: "",
   csrfToken: "",
+  path: "" // random path for 'graphql/${path}/Following' - taken also from network panel
 });
 ```

-The result array will look like:
+The result array will have this structure:
 ```
 [{
     "name": "NASA",